Monday, January 30, 2012

 9. Do something big to celebrate my birthday.
 I don't make a big deal out of my birthday...ever.
 When I was 15, I stopped celebrating it all together until I turned 21 when my friends decided that I had to do something big.
 I think 25 years is a big deal and I'm proud of having done so much in my short 25 years on earth, so I'd like to do something big to celebrate...I have no ideas for this whatsoever, so feel free to throw some my way.

 10. Read more books that I want to read, not that have to read.
 I recently amended The Book List from reading the top 100 books to 50 of the top 100.
 Why?
-Well, aside from the fact that it's impossible for me to read 50 more books before February, there have only been a handful of those books that I've enjoyed and as a result, I've skipped out reading books that I genuinely want to.
-I miss going to the book store and just perusing the shelves for my next read.
+Well, aside from the fact that it's impossible for me to read 50 more books before February, there has only been a handful of those books that I've enjoyed and as a result, I've skipped out reading books that I genuinely want to.
+I miss going to the bookstore and just perusing the shelves for my next read.

 11. Read the newspaper more.
 I'm a big slacker on this and I love reading the paper so I need to start reading it more.